vlajos/gomoku/README.md

 # Gomoku - five in a row game - multiplayer version

+You can try it online on the [openshift cloud](http://gomoku-lajosveres.rhcloud.com/).

 Proof of concept project for playing with some interesting technologies.

 Specifically:

  * [node.js](https://nodejs.org/en/)